Alternatives for VA disability firms

 Where Pete fits

-Pete is not trying to be the research library.
-Pete turns case materials into a living workup: what the record says, what is missing, what staff can resolve, and what an attorney needs to decide.
+This is not the research library.
+Case materials become operating context: what the record says, what is missing, what admin work is moving, and what an attorney needs to decide.

 Comparison for VA disability work